 A lot of people share tips when driving in winter, but how can decipher which tips are useful and which can be dangerous to adhere to?
 We have created a list of five of the most common driving statements in winter and discuss which ones are useful in winter weather.

-1. As long as you have an Anti-locking Brakes System, you can break as normal
+1. As long as you have anti-lock brakes, you can brake as normal

 You still need to use some technique when braking on a winter road - just because you have an ABS, does not mean winter roads will be easy to stop on.